top of page

 • 4 min read

-This blog post outlines a project weaving with cotton yarn to create a small collection of ocean sea blue handwoven scarves, snoods and a table runner.
-Inspired by ocean colours the yarn used a range of blue shades including navy, electric blue, turquoise, teal, sky blue and pale blue reflecting the beauty of the ocean waves.
+This blog post outlines a project weaving with cotton yarn to create a small collection of ocean sea blue handwoven scarves, snoods, and a table runner.
+Inspired by ocean colours, the yarn used a range of blue shades including navy, electric blue, turquoise, teal, sky blue, and pale blue, reflecting the beauty of the ocean waves.
+The ocean blue collection of handwoven designer scarves and snoods is now available to purchase by clicking here.

-I weave predominantly with natural fibres, be it merino lambswool, bamboo, Tencel, silk or cotton.
-Whilst my merino lambswool scarves and snoods are common favourites there are some people who would prefer the feel of cotton against their skin.
+I weave predominantly with natural fibres, such as merino lambswool, bamboo, Tencel, silk, or cotton.
+While my merino lambswool scarves and snoods are common favourites, some people prefer the feel of cotton against their skin.
 I started this project with the aim of producing a range of cotton accessories.
-The first step was the purchasing choice of some DK cotton yarn in a wide range of blue colours.
-I have woven with this yarn before and knew that it would weave nicely to create beautifully soft and cosy fabric which would be perfect for the collection of scarves and snoods.
-I also thought that it would be perfect for weaving a double weave table runner.
+The first step was purchasing some DK cotton yarn in various blue colours.
+I have woven with this yarn before and knew it would create beautifully soft and cosy fabric, perfect for scarves and snoods.
+I also thought it would be ideal for weaving a double weave table runner.

 The selected colours—deep blue, vibrant turquoise, and soft sky blue—are reminiscent of the ocean.
-Blue accessories are often popular, perhaps because they co-ordinate with navy and denim which are often worn daily.
-Cotton's properties ensured that the finished pieces would be breathable and durable, making them suitable for any season.
+Blue accessories are often popular, perhaps because they coordinate well with navy and denim, which are commonly worn.
+Cotton's properties ensure that the finished pieces are breathable and durable, making them suitable for any season.

-I decided to weave the table runner first and a 10m warp was measured and put onto the loom.
-In order to do the double weaving technique I warped the loom at a sett of 20 epi so that each layer would have a sett of 10epi.
-I chose to weave a windowpane design with 6 different colour windows.
-It was planned that each window would be 12 warp threads with a surround of 6 warp threads on each side.
-The total number of warp threads was 240 (120 on each layer) to give a weaving width of 12 inches in the reed.
+I decided to weave the table runner first.
+A 10m warp was measured and put onto the loom.
+To use the double weaving technique, I warped the loom at a sett of 20 epi, allowing each layer to have a sett of 10 epi.
+I chose to weave a windowpane design with six different colour windows.
+Each window was planned to have 12 warp threads, surrounded by six warp threads on each side.
+The total number of warp threads was 240 (120 on each layer), giving a weaving width of 12 inches in the reed.

-The image below shows some steps involved in the dressing the loom.
+The image below shows some steps involved in dressing the loom.

 Blue and teal threads on a weaving loom by a large window with greenery outside.
 Sunlight casts shadows, creating a calm and creative mood.